Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 You think: “If the partner delivers directly, they’ll steal my clients.”

-The fix: Structure an agreement with a client ownership clause.
-Andre’s agreement specified that clients remain his, his partner cannot contact them for non-service matters, and there is a non-compete on his services for these clients.
+The fix: Structure an agreement with a clear client ownership clause—clients remain yours, the partner cannot contact them for non-service matters, and a non-compete on your services applies for those clients.

 What Changes Immediately: